Seminar Assignment Summer 2025

 Places: 20

-Defining and Measuring Abstract Concepts in NLP by Vagrant Gautam
+Defining and Measuring Abstract Concepts in NLP by Vagrant Gautam, Dietrich Klakow

 NLP papers commonly use various abstract concepts like “interpretability,” “bias,” “reasoning,” “stereotypes,” and so on.
 Each subfield has a shared understanding of what these terms mean and how we should treat them, and this shared understanding is the basis on which datasets are built to evaluate these abilities, metrics are proposed to quantify them, and claims are made about systems.
 But what exactly do these terms mean?
 And, indeed, what should they mean, and how do we measure that?
 These questions are the focus of this seminar on defining and measuring abstract concepts in NLP.